 "It's an Acer 286 with 1MB RAM and a 20MB hard drive."

 In 1988 I started my new job as a sales manager for a computer company in Thirsk, North Yorkshire.

-Writing a successful blog, one that stands out from the crowd and is worthwhile reading, one that people return to read over and over again, that is a totally different proposition.
+Writing a successful blog, one that stands out from the crowd and is worthwhile reading, one that people return to read over and over again, that is an entirely different proposition.
 Writing 1000 words, 2000 words or more becomes a task for only the truly dedicated.

 That's an oldie but goodie.
 And it's never been more relevant.

-Writing a blog that you care about is totally different to writing another blog.
-If you care about your subject then the emotion spills over into your writing.
+Writing a blog that you care about is entirely different to writing another blog.
+If you care about your subject, then the emotion spills over into your writing.
 Becoming a real person who experiences highs and lows is much easier for a reader to connect with than a bland matter of fact blog that shows no sign of life under the writing.
-There may be a faint pulse but it's barely breathing and on life support.
+There may be a faint pulse, but it's barely breathing and on life support.

-With thousands more blogs launched every day and more subjects being covered than ever before the only hope of standing out in a crowd is to be bold and to be different.
+With thousands of blogs launched every day and more subjects being covered than ever before the only hope of standing out in a crowd is to be bold and to be different.

 Learning how to write great headlines, understanding how to structure your paragraph and entice the reader into your story.
 Learning how to engage with the audience, these are all required learning tools for any aspiring blogger.

 But the most important is to be human and to care deeply about your cause.